cfr/burningbar/INSTALL.md

 # INSTALL

-You have three options for building/running burningbar: make, cabal and runhaskell.
+You have three options for building/running generator: make, cabal and runhaskell.
 Anyway you have to install [ghc](https://www.haskell.org/ghc/) or compatible Haskell2010 compiler.

 Tested on OS X and Ubuntu.